oakes/play-clj.net/README.md

     (broadcast! screen :hello-world-test "Hello internet!"))

   ; Runs when you receive a message for a topic you're subscribed to.
+  ; In this simple example, the :message is a string, but for complicated ; data structures, you may want to use Prismatic Schema to validate them.
   :on-network-receive
   (fn [screen entities]
     (case (:topic screen)